 MGMT 6020.
-BEHAVIOR IN ORGANIZATIONS.
-(3) This course focuses on personal and interpersonal effectiveness within organizational environments.
-Emphasis is on development of individual skills in self-awareness, self-management, and relating to other individuals within small-group and organizational contexts.
-Students will assess their individual style of relating to others.
+ORGANIZATIONAL BEHAVIOR, ETHICS AND LEADERSHIP.
+(3) This course focuses on behavior, ethics, and leadership.
 The course is highly experiential, and is built around a variety of self-assessment instruments, experiential learning exercises, and small group activities.
-Covers such topics as sensory modalities, social perception, goal formulation, self-directed learning, interpersonal communication and influence, and the changing work contract.
-Optional topics may include the management of time, stress, health, conflict, and/or change.
+Special emphasis is placed on ethics and leadership topics, with other key organizational behavior topics covered, such as justice, group and team dynamics, communication, job satisfaction, commitment, motivation, stress, and personality.
 Prerequisite: MGMT 3010 or equivalent.
 MGMT 6060.
 OPERATIONS MANAGEMENT.
 (3) An analysis of operations management concepts, tools, and practices as applied to manufacturing and service organizations.
 Emphasizes the use of operations strategy to gain competitive advantage.
 Covers areas such as process analysis and capacity planning, product design and process selection, facility location and layout design, supply chain management, enterprise resource planning, and e-operations.
 Prerequisites: ECON 2010 or BISI 5000.